 How to pay dividends in Hong Kong

-You can start paying dividends to shareholders once your company is registered and has obtained a tax identification number.
-If it is not, you will need to set up a subsidiary in Hong Kong to do so.
+Once your company is registered and obtains a tax identification number, you can distribute dividends to the shareholders.
+If not, you will need to set up a subsidiary in Hong Kong to do so.

-To pay dividends to your shareholders, there are a few things you need to determine first:
+There are a few things you need to determine before paying dividends:

-- Frequency of dividend payment – will it be a one-time payment or an annual one?
+- Frequency of dividend payment – a one-time payment or an annual one

-- How much you will pay per share – this is determined by the company’s Board of Directors
+- How much you will pay per share – determined by the company’s Board of Directors

 - The dividend payment date – the exact date you issue dividends